-- project or development to ensure safe and efficient roadway operations and capacity, and compatibility with the City's transportation system and the goals of the TMP. - (2) These recommendations are to be supported with appropriate documentation and discussion of the technical analyses, assumptions and evaluations used to make the determinations and findings applied in the Traffic Study.
+- (1) The Traffic Study shall include a section in the report that provides any recommendations of the Engineer.
+These recommendations shall include the Engineer's recommended location, nature and extent of proposed transportation improvements associated with the project or development to ensure safe and efficient roadway operations and capacity, and compatibility with the City's transportation system and the goals of the TMP. - (2) These recommendations are to be supported with appropriate documentation and discussion of the technical analyses, assumptions and evaluations used to make the determinations and findings applied in the Traffic Study.
 In the event that any Traffic Study analyses or recommendations indicate unsatisfactory levels of service on any study area roadways, a further description of proposed improvements or mitigation measures to remedy deficiencies shall be included. - (3) These proposed improvements or mitigation measures may include projects by the City or The Colorado Department of Transportation for which funds have been appropriated and obligated.
 These proposals may also include improvements to be funded and constructed by the applicant as part of project or development construction.
 Assumptions regarding future roads, widths and lane usages in any analyses are subject to the approval of the Director. - (4) In general, the recommendation section shall include: - (a) Proposed and Recommended Improvements: Provide a detailed description and sketch of all proposed and recommended improvements.
 Include basic design details showing the length, width and other pertinent geometric features of any proposed improvements.
+Discuss and abalyzeanalyze whether speed chagechange lanes are necessary to serve a project of development adjacent to a collector or arterial street.
 Discuss whether these improvements are necessary because of development traffic or whether they would be necessary due to background traffic.
-Specify the approximate timing necessary for each improvement. - (b) Level of Service Analysis at Critical Points: Provide another iteration of the LOS analyses that demonstrate the anticipated results of making recommended improvements, such as movement LOS, operational and safety conditions and conformance with the City's transportation system goals and TMP.
+Specify the approximate timing necessary for each improvement. - (b) Level of Service Analysis at Critical Points: Provide another iteration of the LOS analyses that demonstrate the anticipated results of making recommended improvements, such as movement LOS, operational and safety conditions, and conformance with the City's transportation system goals and TMP.
 In association with LOS analyses for recommended improvements, include a comparison of these results with the background LOS analyses without the proposed project or development.
 Where appropriate, this step is to be provided for both near term (year of project completion) and buildout scenarios.